ngrx/platform/projects/ngrx.io/content/guide/data/entity-change-tracker.md

 The collection had not been updated so there is no obvious inconsistency between the state of the entity in the collection and on the server.

-It the operation was _optimistic_, the entity in the cached collection has been added, removed, or updated.
+If the operation was _optimistic_, the entity in the cached collection has been added, removed, or updated.
 The entity and the collection are no longer consistent with the state on the server.

 That may be a problem for your application.